soylang-org/.github/profile/README.md

 ### Objectives

-1. Soy - Is a General Purpose self hosted programming Language for interpreted and compiled strategies.
+1. Soy - Is a General Purpose, self hosted programming language for interpreted and compiled strategies.
 We have create an organization to design, implement and support this language.

 2. The website containing documentation, is a high priority next to finalizing the design of Soy and developing the necessarry tools to make Soy a reliable, self sustained language.